-That’s according to Kelly Hall, executive director of the Fairness Project, which funds and organizes more progressive state ballot measure efforts across the country.
-The group helped pay for and oversee message testing for Michigan and Vermont as the campaigns were kicking into high gear this summer.
+“People's enthusiasm for ballot measures has to also include space for protecting the process itself,” said Kelly Hall, executive director of the Fairness Project, which funds and organizes progressive state ballot measure efforts across the country.

 Be the first to hear about our work to protect ballot measures and our campaigns to improve the lives of working people across the country.

 *By submitting your cell phone number you are agreeing to receive periodic text messages from this organization.
 Message and data rates may apply.
 Text HELP for more information.
 Text STOP to stop receiving messages.